deusdat/cleango/README.md

 to coordinate multiple changes like writing to more than one collection in an [ArangoDB](https://www.arangodb.com) or completing a database transaction and deleting temp files.

+# Working example in unit tests
+Since Go lacks the ability to have test dependencies, this project does not have a working rest or web example.
+However, it does have examples for simple use cases and uses cases with a repositories and dependency injection.